Copyright © 2023 LOCALIIZ | All rights reserved

 Madame Fù, Shop 03-101A, Block 3, 10 Hollywood Road, Central | (+852) 2114 2118

 Not only is the shopfront a spectacular sight, but its edible offerings rise to the challenge, too.
-Arranged to resemble Mount Fuji, their rice with Spanish Ibérico braised pork & peach resin ($98) is a dish that encourages snaps, as well as their colourful range of lattes (starting from $48), with textures so decadent that they border on the mouthfeel of a thick milkshake.
-Opt for the rose latte with floating marshmallows (starting from $52) and delight in the little marshmallow characters that are (almost) too cute to eat.
+Arranged to resemble Mount Fuji, their rice with Spanish Ibérico braised pork and peach resin is a dish that encourages snaps, as well as their colourful range of lattes, with textures so decadent that they border on the mouthfeel of a thick milkshake.
+Opt for the rose latte with floating marshmallows and delight in the little marshmallow characters that are (almost) too cute to eat.

 Floom Floom (花香), Shop B201, B2/F, K11 Art Mall, 18 Hanoi Road, Tsim Sha Tsui | (+852) 5500 6239

 Bursting with magnificent flowers in every hue of pink, this is a chic hangout spot with walls of pink camellia flowers greeting you at the entrance, giving it the air of a private garden.
 Nab a booth seat if you can, as the added privacy of the curved arches above the sofas make for a cool framing hack in portraits!
 Its love for pink bleeds into the creative options on the menu as well—the Camellia Fiesta afternoon tea menu features rosy-hued homages to the delicate bites enjoyed by French nobles of earlier centuries.

 Camellia, Shop 033, G/F, K11 Musea, Victoria Dockside, 18 Salisbury Road, Tsim Sha Tsui | (+852) 2885 2320